Georgia State Route 212

 State Route 212 (SR 212) is a 72.3 mi state highway that runs northwest-to-southeast through portions of DeKalb, Rockdale, Newton, Jasper, Putnam, and Baldwin counties in the central part of the U.S. state of Georgia.
 It runs from a point just southeast of Snapfinger southeast to Milledgeville.
+Oddly enough, the route is branded north and south, depending on direction, west of GA 20, while the remainder of the route is branded east/west.
+The route first appears as a state highway on the 1960 state highway map.

 Route description

 Northwest of Monticello

 SR 212 begins at an intersection with SR 155 (Snapfinger Road) southeast of Snapfinger, in the southeastern part of DeKalb County.
 It heads southeast into Rockdale County.
 It has an intersection with SR 138 (Stockbridge Highway).
 After entering Newton County, it meets SR 20, which has a very brief concurrency with it.
 In Snapping Shoals is SR 81.
 Shortly afterward, SR 212 briefly parallels the South River.
 The highway intersects SR 162 before crossing the Yellow River.
 A little distance later, it intersects SR 36.
 Just before crossing over Lake Jackson, it straddles the Newton–Jasper county line, going back and forth from one county to the other.
 When it is over the Lake, it enters Jasper County for the last time.
 The roadway continues to the southeast, until it reaches Monticello.